 When to hire an appraiser?

-For answers to your questions about appraisal in Honolulu please call us for more information.
+For answers to your questions about appraisal in Kailua please call us for more information.

 What is in an appraisal report?

 Depending on the type of report an appraisal contains:

 Appraisers are frequently hired by lenders to establish the market value of a property for a loan transaction to ensure that the property is valued in the amount of the requested loan.
 Lawyers and accountants frequently hire appraisers to help determine property values in the course of divorce and estate settlements.

 A George K. H. Lau & Associates, Inc. appraiser does not provide a home inspection but performs a third party investigation of all accessible facets of a property including structure and amenities, from roof to foundation and surrounding areas for the purposes of determining its value on the open market.

 The data used in an appraisal report can be what is termed “Specific” or “General” and is gathered from Multiple Listing Services (MLS), tax records, and a range of other public documents and records.
 The appraiser compiles the data and comparative studies in combination with additional standard methods of analysis.